 – as predicted, mainstream political parties ignored the plight of globalisation’s losers.
 Neither traditional left or right made serious attempts to address the problem.

 – as predicted, multi-culturalism has proved pernicious in undermining social solidarity.

 – as predicted, adopting the rhetoric of identity politics condemned the Left to electoral failure.
 No rhetoric can mobilise a majority composed out of fractured minorities.
 To succeed the Left must celebrate our commonalities not our differences.
 Hilary Clinton’s wrote off 25% of the US population as ‘deplorable’ and lost.
-Obama emphasised the the forces that unify Americans (‘E pluribus unum’) and would have won again if the law had allowed him to stand again.
+Obama emphasised the the forces that unify Americans (‘E pluribus unum’) and would have won if the law had allowed him to stand again.
 In the words of Prof. Mark Lilla

 This piece has an important message for the British Left.
 The growing division in the UK’s Labour party between the urban middle classes and post-industrial working class, its tortured response to Brexit and Jeremy Corbyn’s flip flopping on the issue of immigration are all contained within Rorty’s essay.

 Part 1 – Edward Luttwak – Globalisation will create new fascist parties